MANUFACTURERS OF WOMEN'S MOTORCYCLE GEAR

-The Manufacturers section is a list of companies that makes real protective gear for women.
+This list is comprised of companies that makes real protective gear for women.
 No fluff.
-These companies also tend to make slightly higher quality, more protective options for us including 1 and 2 piece leathers.
-AGVSport AGVSport has a moderate American fit.
-Not as generous as Olympia, Tourmaster or Cortech but not a full European fit either.
+They also tend to make slightly higher quality, more protective options for us including 1 and 2 piece leathers.

 Alpinestars Alpinestars carries an extensive women's line that is both stylish and protective.
 The fit is European and starts at a US 0-2.
 They make some of the smallest off the rack sizes, starting in Euro 38.